Shibboleth interconnection

 Step 4: Prepare the attributes

-You must now prepare the attributes that will be sent by the IDP to the application.
+You must now prepare the attributes that will be sent by the IdP to the application.
 As a reminder, the three attributes to send are:

 • firstname (containing the user's first name)